syncfusion-content/maui-docs/MAUI/TreeView/selection.md

 ### SelectionChanged event

-The `SelectionChanged` event will occur once selection process has been completed for the selected item in the TreeView.
-The `ItemSelectionChangedEventArgs` has the following members which provides information for `SelectionChanged` event:
+The [SelectionChanged](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_SelectionChanged) event will occur once selection process has been completed for the selected item in the TreeView.
+The [ItemSelectionChangedEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.ItemSelectionChangedEventArgs.html) has the following members which provides information for `SelectionChanged` event:

-* `AddedItems`: Gets collection of the underlying data objects where the selection has been processed.
+* [AddedItems](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.ItemSelectionChangedEventArgs.html#Syncfusion_Maui_TreeView_ItemSelectionChangedEventArgs_AddedItems): Gets collection of the underlying data objects where the selection has been processed.
-* `RemovedItems`: Gets collection of the underlying data objects where the selection has been removed.
+* [RemovedItems](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.ItemSelectionChangedEventArgs.html#Syncfusion_Maui_TreeView_ItemSelectionChangedEventArgs_RemovedItems): Gets collection of the underlying data objects where the selection has been removed.

 {% tabs %}
 {% highlight c# %}